More Information Regarding Bulging Discs

 Over time, our treatment can also allow collagen, one of the body’s healing proteins, to form.
 Collagen can then repair the cracks and fissures in the annulus fibrosis.
 In addition, the inner matrix material of the disc becomes healthier with the exchange of water and nutrients.

 Here is one of many success stories from a patient who suffered from bulging discs: “Due to a bulging disc in my low back, before treatment I was unable to feel my left leg, had lots of cramping/aching in my gluteal muscles and lots of stiffness in my low back.
 Exercising, sitting for log periods of time, and lifting caused lots of stress to my body.
 After 20 treatments I now have virtually none of these symptoms.
 I am a happier, healthier person.
 Chiropractic treatments and massage only offered me temporary relief.
-The NSD Method at the Minnesota Disc Institute is the only treatment that has helped me see results long term!”
+The treatment at the Minnesota Disc Institute is the only treatment that has helped me see results long term!”
 JM